stackforge/tripleo-ansible/Troubleshooting.rst

         virsh list

-    * If `virsh list` fails, you may need to restart libvirt-bin.
+    * If `virsh list` fails, you may need to restart libvirt-bin or libvirtd depending on which process you are running.
 Do so by running::

         service libvirt-bin restart
+        or
+        service libvirtd restart

   * Solution: